Roti (1942 film)

 Roti is a 1942 Indian Hindi film directed by Mehboob Khan.
-This movie was anti-capitalist.

-The film tells a poignant and critical story about the clash between two vastly different socio-economic systems: the rampant greed and individualism of modern, capitalist society, and the simple, communal life of a primitive jungle tribe.
+The film, which featured anti-capitalist themes, tells a poignant and critical story about the clash between two vastly different socio-economic systems: the rampant greed and individualism of modern, capitalist society, and the simple, communal life of a primitive jungle tribe.

 This was Mehboob Khan's last movie before he set up his own production house.
 The cast included Chandramohan, Sheikh Mukhtar, Sitara, Akhtaribai Faizabadi and Ashraf Khan.